 - Get Job Alert Emails

-Before any interview, make sure you’re well-prepared for answering those classic interview questions so you’re able to demonstrate the relevance of your experience for the job you’re interviewing for.
-And how the job fits in with the career path you’re wanting to take.
+Before any job interview, make sure you’re well-prepared for answering those classic graduate interview questions so you’re able to demonstrate the relevance of your experience for the job you’re interviewing for.
+And how the graduate job fits in with the career path you’re wanting to take.

 For example, answering the question “How do you work under pressure or tight deadlines?”, you could;